janpsegers/Organ-pipes/README.md

 Handle diameter : not yet implemented.

-the flow is roughly
+the program flow is roughly

-enter the parameters in a gui
+1) enter the parameters in a gui

-calculate the dimensions in the calculator class
+2) calculate the dimensions in the calculator class

-print the dimensions using the calculator class
+3) print the dimensions using the calculator class

-transfer the dimensions to the generator class.
+4) transfer the dimensions to the generator class.

-generate the svg output using the generator class.
+5) generate the svg output using the generator class.